AnuPuranik/CarRentalSystem/README.md

       ![image](https://user-images.githubusercontent.com/11298759/52545833-90d21500-2d88-11e9-8b8c-1943e069bb73.png)

-2. Click the Book button and fill out the Booking details panel
+2. Click the Book button and fill out the Booking Details panel
        ![image](https://user-images.githubusercontent.com/11298759/52545890-148c0180-2d89-11e9-8c4b-650d157732ed.png)

 3. Once you Click Save and there is no overlapping Timeframe and DateFrame, your reservation will be succesful.